-Courses That May Be Repeated for Credit
+Courses That May Be Repeated For Credit

-- Ballet: Dance majors without sufficient skill in ballet to progress to the next level may repeat Ballet 2 and 3 one time only for credit. - Modern Dance: BA majors may repeat Modern Dance 2 and Ballet 1 & 2 once for credit.
-Modern Dance 3 (Fall) and Modern Dance 4 (Spring) and Ballet 3 may be repeated an unlimited number of times.
-Non-majors may take Modern Dance 1 and 2 only once. - Jazz Dance for BFA majors and BA majors who have completed 203:226 (Modern Dance 4). - Technique Rotation For BA majors and minors who have completed 203:226 (Modern Dance 4) and Dance Composition 203:329.
+- □ Ballet: Dance majors without sufficient skill in ballet to progress to the next level may repeat Ballet 4 one time only for credit.
+Ballet 6 may be repeated an unlimited number of times.
+Ballet 4, 5, and 6 are open only to BFA majors. - □ Jazz Dance for BFA majors and BA majors who have completed 07:203:226 (Modern Dance 4). - □ Pilates Mat, Yoga for Dancers, Pointe, Men's Ballet, UDW, and Modern Dance Repertory.